 Crookneck squash plants like to stay moist, but not soggy.
 If rainfall is lacking, water deeply with 1 to 2 inches of water per week.
 Avoid getting water on the foliage, which makes it vulnerable to diseases and attractive to pests.
 Water early in the day so any damp foliage can dry out before dark.
 This also helps the roots absorb the water instead of losing it to evaporation.
 Plants grown in containers typically need more frequent watering than those in the ground.

 Temperature and Humidity

 Crookneck squash grow best in air temperatures of about 65 to 75 degrees Fahrenheit.
 They grow slowly or stop growing in temperatures below 60 degrees F. At temperatures of 85 degrees F. and above, they produce less fruit and grow more slowly.
-While the plants tolerate high humidity, it can encourage fungal diseases.
+While the plants tolerate high humidity, wet heat can encourage fungal diseases.

 Container-grown plants can be moved indoors during periods of extreme heat and humidity, although they still need six or more hours of bright light daily as well as good air circulation and sufficient water and fertilizer.

 For best results, perform a soil test to determine if the garden soil is deficient in any key nutrients.
 These plants are heavy feeders and need regular fertilizer.
 Use a balanced formula such as 10-10-10 as directed on the label.
 Don’t add extra nitrogen, which encourages foliage to grow at the expense of flowers and fruits.